gg-jg/blog/src/posts/2019/001-blog-launch/blog-launch.md

 title: 'JustGiving Tech Blog Launch'
 ---

-# The New JG Tech Blog
+# The New JG Tech Blog - test

 this is our new blog platform to showcase all that we offer in the tech world.